- Sizing and aligning objects on a page

 Skill Level Intermediate

-- [Instructor] As social media grew in popularity, so did infographics, and so did the need for people who could churn out infographics quickly and cheaply.
+- [Heather] As social media grew in popularity, so did infographics and so did the need for people who could churn out infographics quickly and cheaply.
 But the problem is that the traditional tools used to create infographics are often difficult for beginners to learn and a lot more expensive to license.
 Enter PowerPoint.
-This course is going to show you how to quickly create infographic-like documents in PowerPoint.
-A tool that most people already have, which makes any infographic you create extremely portable, shareable, and compatible with your other Office files.
+This course is going to show you how to quickly create infographic-like documents in PowerPoint, a tool that most people already have, which makes any infographic you create extremely portable, shareable, and compatible with your other Office files.

-So join me, Heather Ackmann, because we're gonna use PowerPoint in some ways that it was just not designed to be used.
+So join me, Heather Ackmann, because we're going to use PowerPoint in some ways that it was just not designed to be used.
 And I don't know about you, but I think that sounds awesome.